-Elizabeth doesn't want to go, for obvious reasons.
-That evening, though, the chambermaid lets her know that the family is not down for the summer.
-That means there's no risk of running into Darcy.
+It's cool, though: the chambermaid at their inn lets her know that the family isn't down for the summer, which means there's no risk of running into Darcy.